-Proxies and VPNs are both tools used to route your internet traffic through a third-party server, masking your IP address and location.
-Both are used to bypass firewalls and region locks while also adding a layer of privacy.
+Proxies and VPNs are both tools used to route your internet traffic through a third-party server, and mask your IP address and location.
+Both are used to bypass firewalls and region locks, while also adding a layer of privacy.

 So what’s the difference between VPN and Proxy?

 - The main difference between a VPN and other types of proxies is that a VPN protects all of the data sent to and from your device.
 VPNs usually route all internet traffic from all ports–whether it’s on your web browser, Spotify player, torrent manager, or online game–whereas proxies often just route a specific type of traffic, such as HTTP or torrents.

 - VPNs also have their own protocols, which determine how VPN clients and servers communicate.
 OpenVPN, Wireguard, L2TP, and IKEv2 are examples of VPN protocols.
 Encryption included with most VPNs makes them more private and secure than most proxies, though potentially a bit slower.